 On Lords Amendment 2, the other place agreed with your Lordships’ concerns in relation to bill capping and proposed Amendment 2A in lieu.
 As with the Lords amendment, we provide that mobile phone service customers must have the opportunity to place a limit on their bill.
 Any limit set cannot be exceeded unless the customer agrees to this.
 Ofcom is given enforcement powers.
 The requirement placed on providers to ensure that customers can contact the emergency services will be unaffected.

 The Government also reflected on the switching and roaming elements of Lords Amendment 2, but were not convinced of their merits.
-While appearing to be attractive, we do not believe that roaming is the right solution.
+While it appears to be attractive, we do not believe that roaming is the right solution.
 I set out our reasons at Third Reading.
 With regards to switching, the Bill already goes further than the proposed amendment.
 The provision in the Bill, confirming Ofcom’s power to set a condition about switching, relates to operators of all telecom services, including fixed line, broadband and pay TV, not just mobile phones.
 I beg to move.